 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Digital Space, headquartered in Great Britain, reported total carbon emissions of approximately 585,270 kg CO2e.
 This figure includes 33,710 kg CO2e from Scope 1 emissions and a significant 551,560 kg CO2e from Scope 3 emissions, while Scope 2 emissions were reported as zero.
-This marks a substantial reduction from 2022, when total emissions were about 1,324,720 kg CO2e, comprising 93,000 kg CO2e in Scope 1, 367,300 kg CO2e in Scope 2, and 864,420 kg CO2e in Scope 3.
-Comparatively, in 2020, the company’s total emissions were approximately 2,927,000 kg CO2e, with Scope 1 emissions at 146,000 kg CO2e, Scope 2 at 2,417,000 kg CO2e, and Scope 3 at 367,000 kg CO2e.
-This indicates a significant overall reduction in emissions over the three-year period.
-Despite these reductions, Digital Space has not set specific science-based targets (SBTi) or documented climate pledges to further guide their emissions reduction efforts.
-The absence of formal reduction targets suggests a need for enhanced climate commitments in line with industry standards.
-Digital Space's emissions data is not cascaded from any parent organization, indicating that the reported figures are solely from their own operations.
+This marks a notable reduction from 2022, when total emissions were about 1,324,720 kg CO2e, comprising 93,000 kg CO2e in Scope 1, 367,300 kg CO2e in Scope 2, and 864,420 kg CO2e in Scope 3.
+The 2023 data reflects a substantial decrease of approximately 739,450 kg CO2e compared to the previous year.
+Looking back to 2020, Digital Space's emissions were significantly higher at about 2,927,000 kg CO2e, with Scope 1 emissions at 146,000 kg CO2e, Scope 2 at 2,417,000 kg CO2e, and Scope 3 at 367,000 kg CO2e.
+This indicates a progressive reduction in emissions over the years.
+Despite these reductions, Digital Space has not set specific science-based targets or climate pledges, nor do they have documented reduction initiatives.
+The absence of formal commitments suggests a need for further action in aligning with industry standards for climate accountability.
+Overall, Digital Space's emissions data demonstrates a positive trend towards reducing their carbon footprint, although further commitments could enhance their climate strategy.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.